Conversion-Focused UX Guidelines for Ecommerce Websites

 Competitive UX Benchmarking Data

-We did competitive UX benchmarking for 36 sites among 6 e-commerce industries to better understand what is working and what isn't within and among these industries.
+We did competitive UX benchmarking for 36 desktop and 20 mobile sites among 6 e-commerce industries to better understand what is working and what isn’t within and among these industries.

-- Contextualize the 247 guideline suggestions by understanding how the websites are perceived relative to each other (overall and for each UX dimension).
+- Contextualize the 247 desktop and 67 mobile guideline suggestions by understanding how the websites are perceived relative to each other (overall and for each UX dimension).
 Comparison against multiple websites provides you with context for what’s working (and not working) to make inspired, hypothesis-driven design decisions on your own site.

 - The combination of qualitative, open-ended responses to questions (i.e. the user testing results; 10 sessions per site) and quantitative survey results provides you with actionable direction for design improvements for your site.